younesmaeili/uverif/Notes.md

 13. Many changes to `intra_hbi.py` and `RUN_JG.sh`.
 To fix some deprecated features of `pandas` and make jaspergold compatible with Ubuntu 22.04.

 14. Modified the makefiles a bit to be more general and avoid unnecessary copy and paste.

+15. Modified `inter_hbi.py` as well to fix deprecated `.apprend()` in pandas.